 Coffee is the best beverage without any additives in order to preserve its antioxidant and antibacterial benefits, despite the staining risk.
 While milk by itself has no effect on the antibacterial and antioxidant properties of coffee, such characteristics are diminished when combined with sugar or artificial sweeteners.
 You reduce the health advantages of coffee and raise your risk of tooth decay by eating sugary food.

 Contrary to common belief, frequently consuming coffee is beneficial for your teeth!
 When you drink a cup of coffee, there is a slight possibility of staining, but that is not a major issue.
-Coffee should always be consumed in moderation, but a few cups daily will benefit both you and your teeth.
+Coffee in moderation, but a few cups daily will benefit both you and your teeth.

 It’s Important to Understand that Coffee Isn’t Right for Everyone